What to Expect at the Eating Disorders Center

 Beginning the treatment process at Children’s Mercy for Full Team-based Care

-When you meet with the Eating Disorders Center outpatient team for the first time, we will do a comprehensive evaluation of your child.
-We generally follow these steps:
+We will do a comprehensive evaluation of your child when you meet with the Eating Disorders Center outpatient team for a multidisciplinary consultation.
+We usually follow these steps:

 Eating disorders impact every part of the body.
 Our specially trained providers will assess the impact of the eating disorder on all aspects of your child’s physical and mental health.
 The provider will:

-We will connect you with the rest of your specialized care team based on the above recommendations.
-They who will work with you and your child to determine:
+We will connect you with the rest of your specialized care team based on the recommendations above.
+This may include providers within Children’s Mercy or in the community based on the best fit for your child.
+They will work with you and your child to decide on:

 As parents and caregivers, you will learn to support your child through treatment and towards recovery – starting with the first visit.